eXpansiiVe/TelegramBotLeagueOfLegends/README.md

 # Last thing!

-Remember that's my first project, i know it's a bit messy but if you want to improve the code feel free to do so.
+Remember, that's my first project!
+I know it's a bit messy but if you want to improve the code feel free to do so.